 You can get muscle injury or a sprain from this exercise if you don’t take care of your form.
 Some of the incorrect ways of doing this exercise include:

 Passing your knees over your toes is incorrect as you perform this exercise.
 By protecting the knees of the exercising leg, you avoid pushing it past your toes as you step up.
 If you move the knee too forward, it will place more stress on your knees.

 You must ensure your knees don’t adjust during the step-up exercise.
 The knees on the active leg should track over the toes, especially the second and the third ones.
 Don’t let your knees collapse inside or outside.

 You get the most from this exercise by working from your leading leg.
 First, bring your trailing leg up, which will count as dead weight.
-It will reduce the weight on your leading leg if you push up with your lower leg.
+It will reduce the weight on your leading leg if you push up your lower leg.

 Some people may round their backs when performing the step-up exercise.
 It can do more damage than good.
 You might need to lean forward slightly not to stress your knee joint.
-By holding your torso upright and straight, you can work out the right muscle groups.
+You can work out the right muscle groups by holding your torso upright and straight.
 Keep your chest up instead of making your back go round.

 Modifications to Exercise